nibura2002/AI-MIDI-generator/README.md

 - I wanted an AI that could generate music materials in MIDI format, which are editable materials.

 ### Concept of the tool
-- MIDI generation tool with streamlit UI.
+- MIDI generation tool with Flask UI.
 - Use a LLM (currently openai GPT) to understand the image of the song.
 - Output python scrypt for midi generation based on the LLM interpretation of the song, also using a LLM.